-14. Referral or transfer to another health or social care provider
+13. Referral or transfer to another health or social care provider

-- Symptomatic residents should not be transferred within or to another health or social care environment until they have had no diarrhoea for 48 hours and passed a formed stool (type 1-4 on the Bristol stool form scale, see Appendix 1) or their bowel habit has returned to their normal type, unless essential investigations or treatment is required. - Prior to a resident's transfer to and/or from another health and social care facility, an assessment for infection risk must be undertaken.
-This ensures appropriate placement of the resident. - Transfer documentation, e.g. an Inter-health and social care infection control (IHSCIC) transfer form (see Appendix 2) or patient passport, must be completed for all transfers, internal or external and whether the resident presents an infection risk or not. - The ambulance/transport service and receiving area must be notified of the resident's infectious status in advance.
+- Symptomatic residents should not be transferred within or to another health or social care environment until they have had no diarrhoea for 48 hours and passed a formed stool (type 1-4 on the Bristol stool form scale) or their bowel habit has returned to their normal type, unless essential investigations or treatment is required. - Prior to a resident's transfer to and/or from another health and social care facility, an assessment for infection risk must be undertaken.
+This ensures appropriate placement of the resident. - Transfer documentation, e.g. a patient passport or the 'Inter-health and social care infection control transfer Form' (available to download at www.infectionpreventioncontrol.co.uk), must be completed for all transfers, internal or external and whether the resident presents an infection risk or not. - The ambulance/transport service and receiving area must be notified of the resident's infectious status in advance.